-This Communication on progress report covers the operations of Eastern Produce Kenya Limited in Kenya.
-It covers the company's activities in the year 2016 with a purpose of providing information about our ethical, social and environmental work.
+This Communication on Progress Report covers the operations of Eastern Produce Kenya Limited.
+It focuses on company's activities in the year 2017 with a purpose of providing information about our ethical, social and environmental work.

 It also plays an important role in helping us monitor results step by step as they are achieved, thus, helps us shape our future social, ethical and environmental activities.
 It sets out the standards that our business strives to achieve, in the interests of all of our stakeholders, in the areas of: